 - (a) An applicant may withdraw his application at any time prior to a final decision.
 The process shall end upon receipt of written notice thereof or an oral request made at a public hearing. - (b) An owner of property with an approved development order or permit may request that the approved development order or permit be deemed abandoned.
 Once an approved development order or permit is abandoned, the approval shall become null and void and the property shall be treated as if the approval had never occurred.
 Thereafter, the owner shall not be allowed to perform any work pursuant to the approval.
 The owner shall apply for any required development order or permit before performing any work on the property.
 The owner (not the owner's agent) shall provide the POD with a sworn statement expressing the owner's intention to abandon the approved development order or permit and acknowledging that after approval by the POD, the owner shall not be allowed to perform any work pursuant to the approval and shall be required to apply for a development order or permit before performing any work.
 The POD shall approve the request and may place reasonable conditions on the approval of such request.
-The abandonment of an approval shall not be approved if development order or not, unless the POD determines the condition of the property would not violate the Land Development Regulations in the absence of the approval.
+The abandonment of an approval shall not be approved if development of the property has commenced under the development order or permit, whether the development is complete or not, unless the POD determines the condition of the property would not violate the Land Development Regulations in the absence of the approval.